George Floyd protests in Portland, Oregon

-Starting in May 2020, demonstrations over the police murder of George Floyd were held in the city of Portland, Oregon, concurrent with protests in other cities in the United States and around the world.
+Starting in May 2020, protests following the murder of George Floyd were held in the city of Portland, Oregon, concurrent with protests in other cities in the United States and around the world.
 By July 2020, many of the protests, which had been held every day since May 28, drew more than 1,000 participants.
 Protests continued into August, September, and October 2020, often drawing hundreds.

-As of July 2020, the majority of the protests in Portland were peaceful, but many demonstrations have involved rioting, heated confrontations with law enforcement and counter-protesters, and use of tear gas and other weapons.
-There have been numerous instances of arson, looting, vandalism, and injuries during nighttime protests.
+The majority of the protests in Portland were peaceful, but many demonstrations involved rioting, heated confrontations with law enforcement and counter-protesters, and use of tear gas and other weapons.
+There were numerous instances of arson, looting, vandalism, and injuries during nighttime protests.
 One person was shot and killed in the aftermath of a clash between protesters and counter-protesters.

 In early July, the federal government deployed law enforcement officers to Portland for the stated purpose of protecting federal property amid the unrest.
 The deployment was criticized for not clearly identifying officers and for seizing protesters not on or near federal property, including by Portland's mayor and most of the state's congressional delegation.
 The U.S. Customs and Border Protection service defended the practice on the grounds of protecting the officers' personal safety.
 Several lawsuits were filed by and on behalf of journalists and legal observers against local and federal law enforcement, and by the state against several federal agencies.

 Protests continued in Portland in the aftermath of the 2020 United States presidential election, as well as after the January 20, 2021 inauguration of Joe Biden.
 Protests also occurred near the ICE facility, and clashes occurred with police.

 Background

 The protests were initially precipitated by the murder of George Floyd, a black man, by police in Minneapolis.
 The New York Times reported that demonstrators in Portland, including some who identify as Antifa, the loose coalition of self-described anti-fascist activists, have had years of conflict with law enforcement.
-Other recent police killings of people of color, including Breonna Taylor, Elijah McClain, and the shooting of Jacob Blake have contributed to the national and local unrest driving the protests.
+Other recent police killings of people of color, including Breonna Taylor, Elijah McClain, and the shooting of Jacob Blake contributed to the national and local unrest driving the protests.

-Protesters have also drawn attention to a number of black people killed by local police.
+Protesters also drew attention to a number of black people killed by local police.
 The Oregonian identified the 2003 shooting of Kendra James as an inflection point that galvanized the Black community and inspired a movement to fundamentally reimagine law enforcement.
 The Oregonian reported that the 39 people killed by Portland police between 2003 and 2020 were disproportionately Black.
 Among those killed since 2003 are Aaron Campbell, Quanice Hayes, and Patrick Kimmons.